teleport-actions/root/actions/auth-application/README.md

 `auth-application` uses Teleport Machine ID to generate credentials for accessing an application protected by Teleport.

-The action has the following outputs:

-- `certificate-file`: the path to the client certificate to use with requests to the application.
-- `key-file`: the path to the private key for the client certificate to use with request to the application.

 Pre-requisites:

 - **Teleport 14 or above must be used.** Use